garryyao/ember-cli-rollup/README.md

 ember-cli-rollup
 ==============================================================================

-Say goobye to shims !
-Automatically embed modules imported from your source code.
-No need to prefix imports like ember-browserify does.
+Import node modules imported from your Ember source code, like [ember-browserify](https://github.com/ef4/ember-browserify) but with support for **named import** and **tree shaking**.

-*This addon is still experimental and may need more tests and optimizations.
-Tested with d3, moment, lodash and date-now.*
+Tested with d3, moment, lodash-es.

-WARNING : ember-cli-rollup may require the latest version of [loader.js](https://github.com/ember-cli/loader.js), especially if you plan to use named or namespace imports.

 Installation
 ------------------------------------------------------------------------------

 ```
-npm install --save-dev ember-cli-rollup
+npm install --save-dev garryyao/ember-cli-rollup
 ```

 What it does
 ------------------------------------------------------------------------------

 `ember-cli-rollup` :
-- parses sources under app/ and detects imports that are not ember's aliases or yet installed addons
+- parses sources under app/ and detects imports that are imported from module name start with prefix `npm:`
 - supports namespace, default and named imports
 - exports everything into a single self executing module that will re-exports everything into separate modules
 - prevent code duplication through exported modules